India's Top Banks Offer These Interest Rates On Fixed Deposit (FD). Compare Rates Here

 - Fixed deposits of five-year lock-in period offer income tax benefits

-Eight of the country's largest banks by market value today provide a range of maturity options for retail fixed deposits.
-State Bank of India (SBI), HDFC Bank, ICICI Bank, Kotak Mahindra Bank, Axis Bank, IndusInd Bank, Bandhan Bank and Punjab National Bank (PNB) provide interest rates to the tune of 3.5-7.4 per cent to the general public, and 4-8.15 per cent to the senior citizens on term deposits - or fixed deposits - up to Rs 2 crore, according to their websites.
+Ten of the country's largest banks by market value today provide a range of maturity options for retail fixed deposits.
+State Bank of India (SBI), Punjab National Bank (PNB), Bank of Baroda, HDFC Bank, ICICI Bank, Kotak Mahindra Bank, Axis Bank, IndusInd Bank, Bandhan Bank and IDBI Bank provide interest rates to the tune of 3.5-8.15 per cent on term deposits - or fixed deposits - up to Rs 2 crore, according to their websites.
+Most of these banks provide up to 50 basis point higher returns to senior citizen customers.
 State Bank of India, the country's largest lender by assets, provides eight maturity options for such FDs, ranging from seven days to 10 years.
 The other state-run lender in the list, PNB, offers 15 maturity options for fixed deposits of the same category.
+(Also read: Compare Post Office FD Rates Here)

 |Maturity Period